 Payments made in person may be done so between 8:00 AM and 5:00 PM Monday through Friday, excluding holiday observances.

-Payments may be dropped in the drop boxes outside the Office of Budget & Finance (address above) or in the lobby of the Kent Police Department, 319 S. Water St., Kent, Ohio 44240.
+After hours, payments may be dropped in the drop box located outside the Office of Budget & Finance at the address above.

 For all payments, enclose the yellow or white parking ticket.
 If the ticket is not available, provide the license plate number of the vehicle that was ticketed, and a name and phone number in case there is a problem with the payment.

 All NSF checks are subject to additional fees.